dwyl/rag-elixir-doc/README.md

   The problem could be to be able to use this with Elixir/Nx/Axon/Bumblebee.
 The list: <https://huggingface.co/spaces/mteb/leaderboard>

 - What is our source?
 We can firstly only seed the vector database with some Github raw pages we download.
-  We need to define how to parse the documents and how to produce these embeddings.
+  We need to define how to ingest/chunk these documents to produce embeddings saved into a vector database.

 - Which database?
-Postgres with PGVector, or Supabase??
+Postgres with PGVector, or [Supabase](https://github.com/supabase/supabase), or [ChromaDB](https://github.com/3zcurdia/chroma)??

 - Which interface?
 A very simple one: an input that takes a text, and a textarea where we display the response.